nsnam/ns-3-dev-git/src/antenna/doc/source/antenna-design.rst

 The class UniformPlanarArray is a generic implementation of Uniform Planar Arrays (UPAs), supporting rectangular and linear regular lattices.
-It loosely follows the implementation described in the 3GPP TR 38.901 [38901]_, considering only a single a single panel, i.e., :math:`N_{g} = M_{g} = 1`.
+It closely follows the implementation described in the 3GPP TR 38.901 [38901]_, considering only a single panel, i.e., :math:`N_{g} = M_{g} = 1`.

-By default, the array is orthogonal to the x-axis, pointing towards the positive direction, but the orientation can be changed through the attributes "BearingAngle", which adjusts the azimuth angle, and "DowntiltAngle", which adjusts the elevation angle.
+By default, the antenna array is orthogonal to the x-axis, pointing towards the positive direction, but the orientation can be changed through the attributes "BearingAngle", which adjusts the azimuth angle, and "DowntiltAngle", which adjusts the elevation angle.
 The slant angle is instead fixed and assumed to be 0.